-Court proceedings and court judgments are open to the public as a general rule, save as follows.
+Court proceedings and court judgments are open to the public as a general rule.
 In exceptional circumstances on the request of a party, proceedings may be held in private if it is necessary in the interests of justice.
 Many applications in respect of the administration of trusts are heard in private on this basis.

-Proceedings will only be held in private, and/or judgments may be withheld from circulation or redacted or anonymised, if the Court is satisfied that that is necessary in the interests of justice in the circumstances of the case in question.
-The onus to satisfy the Court in this regard rests with the party or parties who is or are requesting the confidentiality.
+Proceedings will only be held in private, and/or judgments may be withheld from circulation or redacted or anonymised, if the court is satisfied that that is necessary in the interests of justice.
+The onus to satisfy the court in this regard rests with the party or parties who is or are requesting the confidentiality.

 Legal Representation in Court